esvarez/donatello/README.md

-# Lord-of-the-Tokens
+# Donatello

-Lord of the Tokens is a system to generate, authenticate and authorized JWTs is written in go

-One system to rule them all,
-one system to find them,
-One system to bring them all
-and in the darkness bind them.
+Simple application of generative art in go through the use of algorithms.